reactive-assessment/react-assessment-Iuyd/README.md

   * [Ajax](#ajax)
   * [Counter](#counter)

-## Numeric Input `#Numeric Input`
+## Numeric Input

-Component Location: src/features/NumericInput/index.js
+Component's Location: src/features/NumericInput/index.js

 Requirement:

  * write an input component  that will take only number 0 to 9